Pavel23791/legit_project/README.md

    pytest -v <PATH_TO_legit_project.py> --username <Valid_username> --password <valid_password>

-Second test is: mail_user_test.py
+Second test: mail_user_test.py
+1. No need to add any parameters: pytest -v <PATH_TO_legit_mail_user_test.py>
-This test will trigger a bug (describued in the bug.txt file).
+2. This test will trigger a bug.
+3. The bug described in "issues".